shreyam1008/buggy/README.md

 ### Searching for Devotees

 1. Navigate to **"Search"** page
-2. **Name Search**: Type name (fuzzy search tolerates typos)
+2. **Name Search (Multiple Names)**:
+   - Type a name and press **Enter** to add it as a tag
+   - Or type multiple names separated by **commas** (e.g., "John, Smith, Raj")
+   - Each name appears as a **green tag** with X button
+   - Fuzzy search tolerates typos on each name
+   - Click "Clear All" to remove all name tags
 3. **Country Filter**:
    - Select countries from dropdown
-   - Tags appear with X button to remove
+   - Tags appear as **blue tags** with X button to remove
    - Click "Clear All" to remove all countries
 4. **General Search**: Type ID, contact, email, or purpose
 5. **Form-C Filter**: Use dropdown to filter by status
 6. Click column headers to sort results
-7. Click "Clear All Filters" to reset
+7. Click "Clear All Filters" to reset everything
 8. Click devotee name or ID to view profile

+**Example Multi-Name Search**:
+- Type: `John, Smith` → Creates 2 tags, finds anyone named John OR Smith
+- Type: `Raj` + Enter → Adds Raj as 3rd tag
+- Result: Shows all people matching John OR Smith OR Raj

 ### Duplicate Detection System